hhybang/interactive_rubric_chat/README.md

-# 🍎 Rubric Builder Web App
+# 🍎 Rubric-LLM Interactive Chat

 A powerful AI-powered web application for creating, managing, and comparing writing rubrics.
 Perfect for educators, writers, and anyone who wants to develop sophisticated rubrics through conversation with AI.